 Just because a candidate rocks an interview and answers your questions flawlessly does not automatically mean they fall into the “top talent” category.
 Some people are expert interviewers, and while that’s a skill in and of itself, you should also consider behavioral exercises to truly get a feel for what a candidate brings to the table.

 The World Economic Forum’s Future of Jobs report stated that emotional intelligence will be among the top ten most wanted employee skills.
-Below are a few telling behavioral exercises that are a great way to screen a candidate for emotional intelligence:
+Below are a few telling behavioral exercises that are a great way to evaluate soft skills by screening a candidate for emotional intelligence:

 - Reach out to a candidate’s references to ask about their experience working together